TimelineProject/PerformanceTest/CONTRIBUTING.md

-First off, thank you for taking the time to contribute!
+First of all, thank you for taking the time to contribute!

 ### Code of Conduct